 and he accepts the world as it is.

 He never learnt to stop saying cazzo, a not very appropriate word for a pope, but his rectitude and moderation gained him the appreciation of Voltaire, a leading philosopher of the Enlightenment, who wrote:

 |Lambertinus hic est Romae decus et pater orbis,

-Fontana di Trevi: the tamed sea horse by Pietro Bracci.
+Fontana di Trevi: triton taming a winged sea horse by Pietro Bracci